 Gaps Between Boards

-Small gaps may appear between your floor boards as it dries and moves seasonally.
+Small gaps may appear between your floor-boards as the floor dries and moves seasonally.
 Wood absorbs and releases moisture and this is to be expected.
-If you have had your floor flood filled, the fill may well crack and come lose.
-There is nothing we can do to prevent this.
+If you have had your floor flood filled, the fill may well crack and come loose, requiring a simple re-fill.
 Sanding and applying polyurethane or oil to an existing floor will not affect the stability of the floor and would not cause it to move in any way.

 A gap between boards